QUESTIONS ABOUT KENNEDY CENTER AMERICAN COLLEGE THEATRE FESTIVALWhat is the Kennedy Center American College Theatre Festival?

 - Don’t be shy, meet and greet at the Festival’s hospitality suite

-- Apply for Leadership Positions when they are advertised (Note that these applications expect previous festival involvement.)
+- Apply for open positions when they are advertised

 Learn more about KCACTF and Region I: